 Derived from the technical difficulty and the stamina requirements.

-Tabacco Ed.
-Map of the Friulian Dolomites Natural Park and Tabacco Ed.
-Map No. 021
+Tabacco Edition Map of the Friulian Dolomites Natural Park and Tabacco Edition Map no. 021

 Localization